GCorbel/sbire/README.md

 "Sbire" is the French word for henchman.
 Sbire is program which is capable to listen what you said and execute the command associated.

+## How it works

+Sbire is using sox to record the voice and send files recorded to Google speech-api.
+Google speech-api analyze your voice and return corresponding words.
+The rest of the application is a simple ruby code.
+To emulate streaming, the record is splitted in many short files.

 ## Installation

 Linux :